Airport Lounge Access

 Many credit cards offer Priority Pass membership as a perk.
 But not all Priority Pass memberships are created equal.
 Some allow for multiple guests to join you in the lounge.
 Others offer restaurant benefits, meaning you can use your Priority Pass card to cover food and drinks at select restaurants in the Priority Pass network.

 To learn about the different types of Priority Pass membership and which cards offer them, check out this post.
-To learn more information about specific Priority Pass lounge locations visit the website or download the mobile app.
+To learn more information about specific Priority Pass lounge locations, visit the website or download the mobile app.
+When logged in, you should only see the Priority Pass lounges you have access to.

 Step 3: Do your credit cards offer any lounge access on their own?